seanpm2001/book-of-examples/diff/index.md

         RedFg -> "$(red)$(input)$(resetFormatting)"
 ```

 And just like this, we're able to arbitrarily apply colors to text.
-Now, we can actually color-code our diff operations - insertion in green and deletion in red.
+Our diff operations are color-coded - insertions in green and deletions in red.
 Please, note that the color choices are arbitrary in this case.
 It would be equally seamless to colorize the background of each line, i.e., achieve some sort of highlighting, via employing `"\u(001b)[6;33;42m"` and `"\u(001b)[6;33;41m"` for green and red, correspondingly.
 This is because background colors span over the 40 to 48 escape-code range.

 ```roc
     else if j > 0 && (i == 0 || left >= up) then